-Increase your discoverability and adapt to the market instantly by trying out new keywords that come through in search queries or recommendations.
+Increase your discoverability and adapt to the market instantly by trying out new paid keywords that come through in search queries or recommendations.
 It is a good time to opt-in for Dynamic Search Ads (DSA) as these also bring in unique customer queries.
 With the ads being relevant to the customer search, these can increase the CTR and CVR.

 As businesses are now gaining a wider audience it is an appropriate time to use remarketing display advertising across all platforms.
 There has been an increase in users’ using ‘news platforms’, so this is a good time to opt-in for the search & display networks and remarket to users there.

 Your budget may be limited during these times because of the increase in consumer needs but aim to not pause these campaigns, instead focus on where you could lower your CPCs/budgets and keep activity live or steer towards a shared budget.
 We also recommend improving the content of your ads and landing pages to improve your quality score, thereby increasing visibility without increasing costs.

 Due to the current situation, some retailers & brands are seeing a shift in product sales.
 Adapt the products you are promoting to your customers by aligning campaigns with consumer needs & trends.
 An example of this is an increase in demand for GreatBeanBags ‘deck chair bean bags’ due to customers spending more time in their garden.